eclipse-hono/hono/site/documentation/content/api/event-kafka/index.md

 The statements there apply to this specification.

 {{% note title="Tech preview" %}}
 The support of Kafka as a messaging system is currently a preview and not yet ready for production.
-The APIs may change with the next version.
+The APIs are subject to change without prior notice.
 {{% /note %}}